ziqing-ang/investpy-base/README.md

 2. `rangeslider` is used to provide options to view at different timeframes but range of y-axis may be unfavourable.
 3. Should confirm latest data by matching dates instead of using e.g `iloc[-1]['Volume']`.
 4. Margins of top bar can be improved
+5. Detect increase or decrease from previous value, use red/green to indicate change direction.